Azure/data-management-zone/README.md

 #### Configure `params.dev.json`

 To begin, please open the [infra/params.dev.json](/infra/params.dev.json).
 In this file you need to update the variable values.
-Just click on [infra/params.dev.json](/infra/params.dev.json) and edit the values:
+Just click on [infra/params.dev.json](/infra/params.dev.json) and edit the values.
+An explanation of the values is given in the table below:

 | Parameter                                | Description  | Sample value |
 |:-----------------------------------------|:-------------|:-------------|